node-lightning/node-lightning/docs/OpenChannel.md

 -   Node's channel preferences

 1. Must fail if `temporary_channel_id` does not match the value sent in `open_channel`
 1. May fail if `minimum_depth` is unreasonably large.
-This value is set by the fundee and is the number of blocks both parties must wait until `funding_locked` can be sent to transition the channel into an operational state.
+This value is set by the fundee and is the number of blocks both parties must wait until `channel_ready` can be sent to transition the channel into an operational state.
 The fundee sets this value to a block depth that should ensure the funding transaction can't be double-spent.
 Validating that `minimum_depth` is not excessively large ensures that it is not being used as a denial-of-service to lock funds in the channel with no intention of allowing the channel to function normally.
 1. Must fail if `channel_reserve_satoshis` is less than `dust_limit_satoshi` sent in `open_channel`.
 Since the received value for `channel_reserve_satoshi` is the value that the funder must retain in its balance, we need to ensure that it is larger than our `dust_limit_satoshis` value (which we sent in `open_channel`).
 1. May fail if `channel_reserve_balance` is too large
 1. Must fail if `dust_limit_satohis` is greater than `channel_reserve_satoshis` sent in `open_channel`.
 The funding node provides a `channel_reserve_satoshis` value in `open_channel` that the fundee must maintain.
 This check ensures that the fundee's `dust_limit_satoshis` value is <= the `channel_reserve_satoshis` it must maintain.